 This One Product Is My Secret Weapon for Skin That Glows All Day Long

-Not only did these products make my makeup last all day long, but a select few gave me that gorgeous, lit-from-within glow (very similar to the finish of a glowing moisturiser) that I had been trying so hard to create.
+Not only did these products make my makeup last all day long, but a select few gave me that gorgeous, lit-from-within glow (very similar to the finish of a glowing moisturiser) I had been trying so hard to create.
 Since my discovery, I've made it my mission to test some of the most popular and highly-rated illuminating primers out there, and trust me when I say I've found some absolute gems.
 In fact, my collection is getting a little bit out of control.

 What Does an Illuminating Primer Do?